Subscribe

 other people.

 Be careful of half-truths.
-You may

-have the wrong
+You may have the wrong half.

-- via THE
+- via THE SOWER, a

-a weekly publication of the Arthur
+weekly publication of the Arthur

-church of Christ,
+church of Christ, Arthur, IL.

-Arthur, IL.
 Ron Bartanen, who serves as

-minister and
+minister and editor, may be

 |